Skip to Main Content

 Population estimates

-• Largest populations of savanna elephant in southern Africa (most intact, continuous range) (Thouless et al. 2016)
+• Largest populations in southern Africa (most intact, continuous range) (Thouless et al. 2016)

 • Roughly twice as many individuals as East Africa (Poole et al. 2013)